VK-Lab/melem-viction/README.md

 Stay Connected
 --------------

-For updates and news about Melem Viction, follow us on [Twitter](#) and join our [Discord community](#).
+For updates and news about Melem Viction, follow us on [Twitter](https://twitter.com/MlemApp).

 Melem Viction is more than just a platform; it's a step towards the future of brand engagement.
 Join us in this exciting journey!

 [GitHub Repository](https://github.com/VK-Lab/melem-viction)

-_Note_: The links marked with `#` should be replaced with actual URLs relevant to the project, such as documentation, contributing guidelines, social media pages, etc.